 The founder of the red-bereted Guardian Angels, he built a citizen patrol empire from a single subway car and later channeled his confrontational style into New York politics.

-Curtis Sliwa invented his public persona from the ground up.
-In 1979, frustrated by crime on the New York City subway, he and a small band of volunteers donned red berets and began patrolling the trains as the Guardian Angels.
-The group, part street theater and part earnest vigilante force, captured the city's imagination and grew into an international organization.
+Curtis Sliwa founded the Guardian Angels in 1979, donning a red beret to patrol New York City subway cars.
+A small band of volunteers joined him, part street theater and part earnest vigilante force, and the group captured the city's imagination.
+It grew into an international organization.
 Sliwa, with his radio-ready voice and knack for publicity, became its permanent face and chief spokesman.
-His life has been a series of dramatic chapters: surviving a mob-ordered assassination attempt, a high-profile marriage and divorce, and a shift into conservative talk radio.
-In his later years, he translated his brand of pugnacious, street-smart activism into two unsuccessful runs for Mayor of New York, cementing his status as a permanent, contentious fixture in the city's landscape.
+He survived a mob-ordered assassination attempt in 1992.
+A high-profile marriage and divorce followed.
+He shifted into conservative talk radio.
+In his later years, he translated his pugnacious, street-smart activism into two unsuccessful runs for Mayor of New York.
+He remains a contentious fixture in the city's landscape.

 1946–1964